-Why Strength Athlete REhab?
+Why Choose Strength Athlete REhab?

-What should have happened is each of those exercises should have been specifically selected, assessed, tested, adjusted, and PRESCRIBED down to the reps, sets, intensity, frequency, and overall volume that best supports the athlete's current training cycle.
-They also should not have been told to stop training their main movements.
-Therefore, what I bring to the table is the ability to integrate Physical Therapy, Strength and Conditioning, and Programming/Coaching principles to ensure that you make the quickest recovery back to maximum performance.
+What should have happened is that those exercises should have been specifically assessed, tested, adjusted, and PRESCRIBED down to the reps, sets, intensity, frequency, and overall volume that best supports the athlete's current training cycle.
+They also should have been instructed on HOW to continue training to maximize long-term progress.

-In addition to the typical treatments you receive from Physical Therapy, i.e. manual, soft tissue work, joint mobilization/manipulation, and cupping, we will take a deep dive into the source of your pain by ALSO thoroughly assessing the painful movements and dissecting your current programming.
-This will allow us to understand what contributed to this problem and subsequently, the adjustments we can make in order to keep getting stronger while recovering from your injury.
+In addition to the typical treatments you receive from Physical Therapy, i.e. manual, soft tissue work, joint mobilization/manipulation, and cupping, we will take a deep dive into the source of your pain by thoroughly assessing the painful movements and dissecting your current programming.
+This will allow us to understand what contributed to this problem and subsequently, the adjustments we can make to keep getting stronger while recovering from your injury.